 As Enron's business evolves, so will the PRC.
 People will continue to resent it or respect it "Everyone will have his or her opinion on how it should be done.
 There is no way to agree," says Melissa.
 "I say this is what it is, and a lot of smart people have come up with what they think is the best thing for Enron."

 "Many managers think it is key to Enron's success.
-"I am a fan of the process," says Jeff, "warts and all."
+"I am a fan of the process," says Jeff [who?], "warts and all."

 # # #